 |09:30 – 10:00

 ||Full course open for Youth riders and above practice only (No U12 permitted)|

 |11:55||Full course open behind sweeper|

 |14:25||Full course open behind sweeper|

 |14:45||Senior, U23 and Junior Men||50 mins||CLOSED|

 The league is run by a committee, all of whom are dedicated volunteers.
 They meet every few weeks during the season (usually in a pub) to talk about how things are going and how things can be improved.
 They also sort out important issues such as finance and medical cover.
 Everyone involved in the league is welcome to committee meetings.
 Note that if YOU want things to change for you, your club, or your family members then please volunteer – there are some great ideas out there but without people to take action and share the work we simply cannot implement them.

 Races themselves are organised by promoters usually representing a club.
 They sort out all aspects of the venue and event logistics and always need a team of helpers.

-You can really help by volunteering to marshall at one or more races.
-The marshalls make sure that courses stay well marked, and help keep everyone safe and where they should be.
+You can really help by volunteering to marshal at one or more races.
+The marshals make sure that courses stay well marked, and help keep everyone safe and where they should be.